Nagendra0228/INS-lab/README.md

 # INS-lab
-All the programs are in colab anyone can go and rub
+All the programs are in colab and .py file anyone can go and run.
 ![Build Status](https://img.shields.io/badge/build-passing-brightgreen)
 ![License](https://img.shields.io/badge/license-MIT-blue)